aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 #### Response auto-serialization

 !!! tip "Want full control over the response, headers, and status code?
-Read about the `Response` object here."
+Read about it in the [Fine grained responses](#fine-grained-responses) section."

 For your convenience, when you return a JavaScript object from your route handler, we automatically perform these actions: